yogevshalmon/allsat-circuits/README.md

 HALL assume that the circuit output must evaluate to 1, and enumerate all the solutions under this condition to the inputs.

-For each assignment, the value of an input variable v can either be 1 (positive), 0 (negative) or x (*don't-care*), where we describe the assignment by providing a cube (conjunction of literals), where the sign of the variable (v or -v) correspond to the value (1 or 0 respectively) in the current assignment, while don't-care values are not included.
+For each assignment, the value of an input variable v can either be 1 (positive), 0 (negative) or x ( *don't-care* ), where the assignment is described by providing a cube (conjunction of literals), where the sign of the variable (v or -v) correspond to the value (1 or 0 respectively) in the current assignment, while don't-care values are not included.

 In the AIGER format variables are described with non negative integers (literals), where even numbers represent positive variables and odd numbers represent a negated variable, where the inputs are always positive (even).

-HALL represent variables with respecting to their *index*, meaning for variable with literal 2 the variable value in the assignment can be either 1, -1 or none, which represent that the variable was assigned X. (recall that HALL only enumerate the circuit's inputs)
+HALL represent variables with respect to their *index*, meaning for variable with literal 2 the variable value in the assignment can be either 1, -1 or none, which represent that the variable was assigned X. (recall that HALL only enumerate the circuit's inputs)

 For example consider the next AIGER model describing a simple AND gate (see also benchmarks/AND.aag):